RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 gpu_freq=500
 sdram_freq=500
 over_voltage=6
+v3d_freq=525
 ```

-The overclock settings are being adjusted to suit optimal operations.
 Of most important note of categories that most correctly benefit the Nintendo 64 is v3d_freq this is not a setting that when increased fails warranty or even really has a huge impact on heat but it has a great effect on higher performing emulators such as N64 and Dreamcast.
-Clock and SDram speed also assist greatly in emulation.

-##Run Command
+Run Command
-The run command tool is very important to getting maximum possible performance from your N64 emulation.
-Firstly it allows for the selection of the most optimal plugin to play games.
-For example Rice is the best plugin to play Zelda Games on as without it Majoras Mask will bug during the first few stages.
-Additionally Glide is the only plugin that will play Killer Instinct Gold at a playable level.
-It is also crucial to downscale video on games that are having heavy amounts of lag as this allows for less GPU strain and increases the playablity of the game.
-So by default I suggest setting all emulators to use mode cea -1 and then define higher video settings to your liking on games that have very high performance ie(Mario Kart, Super Mario 64, etc)
 To learn the community tested optimal settings please view either of the 2 rom compatibility lists located [here](https://docs.google.com/spreadsheets/d/1Sn3Ks3Xv8cIx3-LGCozVFF7wGLagpVG0csWybnwFHXk/edit) or [here](
 https://docs.google.com/spreadsheets/d/1Wjzbu90l6eCEW1w6ar9NtfyDBQrSPILQL5MbRSpYSzw/edit?usp=sharing).

-Top Link tracking more testing of Raspi 3 performance.
+From Retropie 4 and on Glide is the Default Emulator and render has been hard coded to 320x240.
+This can be scaled up for some games that perform really well like Mario kart and Super Mario 64 at your own discretion.
+If you wish to enable a High Resolutin Texture pack you will want to select the Glide or Rice High Rez options under category 2.

 ##CPU-Governor
 The CPU governor can be throttled to max performance mode in one of two ways.